vlad916/employee-tracker/README.md

 ## Description

-This is a employee tracker application that allows the user to add and view departments, roles and employees as well as update the role of a certain employee in the database using `node.js`.
+This is an employee tracker application that allows the user to add and view departments, roles and employees as well as update the role of a certain employee in the database using `node.js`.

 ## Link for the deployed application